DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 The idea behind Friction is the same as the real world but the execution in Unity is a bit different.\
 Unity's friction is calculated based on the number of points of contact between two objects.
 Meaning that a circle isn't really affected by friction as technically there's only ever one point of contact.

 Below is is the effect in action.
-I've colored the high friction slope to be red for you.
+We've colored the high friction slope to be red for you easily identify.

 ![FrictionDemo](https://media.giphy.com/media/L39MSN192NeEOdvlwZ/giphy.gif)